 DUI Attorney Near Me Columbia, MO

 DUI Attorney Near Me Columbia, MO.
 No one enjoys being arrested, but it is important to understand that driving under the influence in Columbia is treated as a serious offense in Missouri court.
-Regardless of the circumstances, when you are arrested for driving under the influence by drugs or alcohol, a you need the best legal representation available to protect your rights and your future.
+Regardless of the situation, when you are arrested for driving drunk or high, a you need the best legal representation available to protect your rights and your future.

-You deserve quality legal representation from an attorney who has successfully defended against DUI convictions in Columbia and Missouri.
-Depending on the details of your case, a savvy DUI attorney near Columbia, MO will make the best of your situation.
+You deserve a talented defense attorney who has a track record of winning in Columbia and Missouri.
+Depending on your unique situation, a sharp Columbia, MO DUI attorney near you will make the best of your situation.
 They may be able to get the charges dropped, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or negotiate a lesser punishment through a plea bargain.
-Most importantly, they will navigate the law and all legal proceedings for your Columbia, MO DUI case.
-For dedicated, aggressive defense against injustice after being arrested of driving under the influence of drugs or alcohol, call Combs Law Group at (314) 900-HELP.
+Their principle responsibility is to use the law to your benefit and guide you through the entire legal process for your Columbia, MO DUI case.
+For dedicated, aggressive defense against injustice when you have been accused of driving under the influence of drugs or alcohol, speak to Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Columbia, MO?

-Though people often refer to it as a DUI (which stands for driving under the influence, the official nomenclature used in Missouri legislation is a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 define the definition of the crime of driving under the influence of alcohol or drugs and lays forth the rules for sentencing and punishments for DWI offenders for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
-After your Missouri DWI arrest, you may need a DUI attorney near Columbia, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.
+Commonly referred to as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri law.
+Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence of alcohol or drugs and establishes the rules Missouri courts must follow to sentence and punish those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
+After your Missouri DWI arrest, you may need a DUI attorney near Columbia, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.

 A person can be arrested for a DWI in Missouri for a number of reasons.
-The law outlaws driving while intoxicated — not explicitly for driving under the influence of alcohol.
-While many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI on suspicion of operating a vehicle while under the influence of some kind of psychoactive drug.
+Under Missouri law, it is illegal to drive while intoxicated, and that covers more than just driving under the influence of alcohol.
+While DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI on suspicion of operating a vehicle while under the influence of another intoxicating substance.

-If you or a family member have been arrested for driving under the influence in Missouri, reach out to a DUI attorney near you right away.
-Chris Combs of Combs Law Group is a reuptable and capable Columbia-based DUI attorney near you, Chris Combs of Combs Law Group is responsive, experienced and skilled.
-When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.
+If you or a family member have been arrested for driving while intoxicated in Missouri, contact a DUI attorney near you as soon as possible.
+Chris Combs of Combs Waterkotte is a reuptable and capable Columbia-based DUI attorney near you.
+For a trustworthy DUI attorney near you, call (314) 900-HELP.

-It is critical that you know your rights in the event that you are stopped for operating a vehicle while under the influence.
-Call Combs Law Group at (314) 900-HELP immediately to speak to a leading Columbia, MO DUI attorney near you and learn about your rights and what to do if you are ever stopped when operating a vehicle in Missouri.
-And if you have already gone through a traffic stop and were arrested for intoxicated driving, our unstoppable Columbia, MO defense attorneys will shield you from injustice in court.
+It is critical that you know your rights in the event that you are pulled over for operating a vehicle while intoxicated.
+Call Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Columbia, MO DUI attorney near you and understand your rights and what steps to take if you are ever stopped when operating a vehicle in Missouri.
+And if you have already gone through a traffic stop and were arrested for driving drunk or high, our incredible Columbia, MO defense lawyers will shield you from injustice in court.

 DUI Traffic Stops in Columbia, MO

 In order to pull someone over, a Columbia, MO or any Missouri police officer must have reasonable suspicion.
-In the case of a DWI, reasonable suspicion would be represented by behaviors like like drifting out of lane, traveling the wrong way down a road and other erratic behaviors such as inconsistencies in speed, swerving or stopping and going.
+For a DWI, reasonable suspicion would be represented by behaviors like like drifting out of lane, going on a road going in the wrong direction and any other driving behaviors such as driving extremely slow or fast, swerving or stopping and going.

-If you feel that you were improperly stopped or arrested for your Columbia, MO DWI, reach out to a DUI attorney near you as soon as possible.
-If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving drunk, a DUI attorney near Columbia, MO can help get the prosecutor to dismiss your case so you can put this behind you and be free.
+If you feel that you were wrongly stopped for or accused of your Columbia, MO DWI, reach out to a DUI attorney near you as soon as possible.
+If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving under the influence, turn to a DUI attorney near you in Columbia, MO who can help get the prosecutor to dismiss your case so you can put this behind you and be free.

 Sobriety Tests for DUIs in Columbia, MO

-If you are pulled over by an officer under suspicion of intoxicated driving, they will want to obtain proof to show that you are intoxicated.
+If you are pulled over by an officer due to suspected intoxicated driving, they will likely try to get you to do a test to prove that you are intoxicated.
 There are two types of tests Columbia, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-In Columbia, MO stops for driving while intoxicated, they often turn to chemical tests to prove that the driver had ingested drugs or alcohol.
-Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that check for the presence and concentration of various substances including alcohol.
+In Columbia, MO stops for drunk driving or driving under the influence, they often turn to chemical tests to prove that the driver was intoxicated at the time of the stop.
+There are a few different types of chemical tests using blood, breath, saliva or urine that check for the presence and concentration of substances like alcohol.

-Like most US states, Missouri has in place an implied consent law, via whichColumbia, MO and other Missouri drivers automatically agree to submit to chemical sobriety tests just by operating a vehicle.
-A good DUI attorney near you will tell you that you can refuse to a breathalyzer, but refusal can carry a criminal charge in itself.
-You cannot be physically forced to take the test.
+Each state has its own laws and many, including Missouri have what is known as an implied consent law, via whichColumbia, MO and other Missouri drivers automatically agree to participate in chemical sobriety tests just by driving a vehicle.
+A good DUI attorney near you will counsel you to know that you can refuse to submit to a breathalyzer or other chemical test, but refusal can carry a criminal charge in itself.
+Still, the police cannot physically force you to take the test.

-If you do take a breathalyzer test, consult an exemplary Columbia, MO DUI attorney near you to discuss your defense and how they can help you.
-As your DUI attorney near Columbia, MO, Combs Law Group will investigate and scrutinize the details of your test to determine if the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, speak to an exemplary Columbia, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your Columbia, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to examine if the breathalyzer or other test was administered lawfully and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are designed to determine whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Columbia, MO and throughout the United States.
+Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are intoxicated by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has defined three standardized field tests that police officers can use to test drivers in Columbia, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction